-Electronic Informed Consent is a method for obtaining written informed consent from prospective research participants using a computer-based consent form rather than traditional paper documentation.
+Electronic Informed Consent (eIC) is a method for obtaining written informed consent from prospective research participants using a computer-based consent form rather than traditional paper documentation.
 Participant's will 'sign' their consent electronically by typing their name AND date by using a stylus, mouse, or finger to "write" their signature on the form in a 'Signature' field type.
 The consent form is referred to as an Electronic Consent Form (eICF).

 Electronic consent can be used for electronic signatures for HIPAA Authorizations.
 Standard eTemplates are required for obtaining eSignatures for HIPAA Authorizations.